 - Everyone should be treated with respect.

-- Breaking down barriers is key to building community.
+- Breaking down barriers is key to building a community.

 - Aesthetic Education Institute